 Like wedding ring insurance, you can purchase a floater for your collectibles on your policy (you will need to purchase a floater for each item.)
 However, the insurer must know what each item is worth.
 To do that, an item must be appraised, or you can provide a receipt dated within the past three years to the insurance agent.

-“Each carrier has specific underwriting rules,” said Chris Wukovits, agency manager at AAA New York Insurance Services.
+“Each carrier has specific underwriting rules,” said Chris Wukovits, insurance agency manager at AAA Northeast.
 “Sometimes they don’t require an appraisal depending on the value of the item or how long you’ve owned it.
 But generally you should.
 Especially if you’re going to get insurance on the item, you will either need to provide a recent receipt or an appraisal.
 It’s a good rule of thumb that you update your appraisals every three to five years.”